SAP-samples/security-services-tools/README.md

 Updated 29.03.2023 Show all instance specific change documents (and the changing client if available depending on the release)

 - Report [`ZSUSR_SNC_GUIFLAG`](/ABAP/basis/zsusr_snc_guiflag.prog.abap)
-Set/unset the SNC GUIFLAG of users
+Set/unset the SNC GUIFLAG of users which permits/disallows password based logon instead of using single sign-on
 New 14.09.2023
+Updated 15.09.2023 Refactored for using an interactive ALV

 ## SAP Solution Manager (SolMan)